-Lagos Council Polls: 73 candidates emerge at NCP primary - Nigeria Today
+Lagos Council polls: 73 candidates emerge at NCP primary - Nigeria Today

 NAN reports that LASIEC has fixed July 22 for the election and July 29 for run-off.
 (NAN)

-The post Lagos Council Polls: 73 candidates emerge at NCP primary appeared first on BusinessDay : News you can trust.
+The post Lagos Council polls: 73 candidates emerge at NCP primary appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share